The best interfacing for bags

 Best interfacing for bags?

 You probably know that there are several foam-type interfacings on the market, and I finally tried two of them.
-They are bulky and shipping is expensive if you have to buy online from abroad (if you are outside of the USA ), but you may be able to find it locally – do a search first!!

 Bosal In-R-Form foam stabilizer

 The two bags below were made with Bosal In-R-Form foam stabilizer.
 I have the single-sided fusible stuff (there are other versions also).
-It came folded into a plastic bag with terrible creases and I was worried that the creases will show in my final bag but it wasn’t the case!
-The fabric fuses on it extremely easy and fast – this was the easiest and fastest fusing I have ever done!
+It came folded into a plastic bag with terrible creases and I was worried that the creases will show in my final bag, but it wasn’t the case!
+The fabric fuses on it extremely easily and fast – this was the easiest and fastest fusing I have ever done!
 I love this!

-Here is how this foam looks like.
+Here is what this foam looks like.

-I free motion quilted the panels of this bag, but this wavy quilting can be done with the walking foot, as well.
+I free-motion quilted the panels of this bag, but this wavy quilting can be done with the walking foot, as well.

 The foam enhances the texture so much, you can’t get this texture with a single layer of batting!

 I cut the foam the same size as my fabric pieces and still the sewing was easy.
-In many seams of this bag there are three layers of foam, but the seams don’t look too bulky!
+In many seams of this bag, there are three layers of foam, but the seams don’t look too bulky!

 Still easy to insert the zipper, even with the foam.